chiri-18/portfolio.io/README.md

 # Pranjal Tidke
-With 7.5 years of proven expertise in database administration, Healthcare IT and management, I have consistently demonstrated a commitment to excellence in optimizing performance, resolving client escalations, and nurturing high-performing teams.

-As a manager, I currently oversee a dedicated team of 11 SQL Database Administrators, ensuring the smooth operation of critical databases and managing day-to-day operations with precision.
-My leadership extends to addressing performance issues, employing strategic solutions to navigate complex challenges effectively.

-In the realm of client relations, I specialize in adeptly handling escalations by employing transparent communication and proactive problem-solving, thereby reinforcing our steadfast commitment to delivering exceptional service.
-I am a firm believer in transforming challenges into opportunities that highlight our unwavering dedication to ensuring client satisfaction.
+With 7.5 years of proven expertise in database administration, Healthcare IT and management, I have consistently demonstrated a commitment to excellence in optimizing performance, resolving client escalations, and nurturing high-performing teams.As a manager, I currently oversee a dedicated team of 11 SQL Database Administrators, ensuring the smooth operation of critical databases and managing day-to-day operations with precision.In the realm of client relations, I specialize in adeptly handling escalations by employing transparent communication and proactive problem-solving, thereby reinforcing our steadfast commitment to delivering exceptional service.
 As a manager I collaborate closely with Development and Solution teams, serving as a liaison between technical intricacies and strategic objectives.
 Together, we identify and rectify product bugs promptly, minimizing disruptions and optimizing operational efficiency.

-Talent development is paramount to me.
-I like to foster a culture of continuous learning and recognition within my team, providing mentorship and growth opportunities that empower individuals to reach their full potential.

 ### Work Experience
-Associate Manager, Technical Support @Altera Digital Health (March 2023 - Present) ▪ Managing a team of more than 15 frontline Database Analysts working on Database Performance issues.
+Associate Manager, Technical Support @Altera Digital Health (March 2023 - Present)

+▪ Managing a team of more than 15 frontline Database Analysts working on Database Performance issues.

 ▪ Implementing Process improvement documents, coordinating with the stakeholders, and presenting the process document.